playground

 Project Data – Within the online application, we ask you to choose the appropriate options with regard to your research project in the following categories: disciplinary perspective, methodologies, topics, geographical scope, contexts, and participants.
 This information is helpful in determining the appropriate reviewers for your eventual full proposal and for internal evaluations of our grant programs.

-Once your Intent to Apply form has been submitted, you will have access to the Full Proposal application on your Workbench.
+If you are invited to submit a full proposal, you will have access to the full proposal application on your Workbench.
 Within the online application, there are detailed guidelines for each section.
 Below is an overview of the elements you’ll be expected to complete.

 Project Personnel – If your project will have Co-PIs, it is necessary for you to connect their profiles to the full proposal.
 Instruct your Co-PIs to create an account and update their profile following Steps 1 and 2 above.
 Once they have done so, follow the guidelines in this section for connecting them to the proposal.